ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 ## Version 0.91
 Tested with Inkscape 0.92
 This project is based on the Gcodetools extension.

+This Version is work in progress.
+Please feel free to test it, but don't rely on it in production.
 *******************************************************************************************************************************

 ## How to use Lasertools